felixschildorfer/harbor/README.md

 ```

 The script will create (or update) the user, ensure the `admin` role is assigned, and rotate refresh tokens if the password changes.
 You can also omit arguments and respond to the interactive prompts.

+### Authentication & Session Flow

+- Every API route requires an authenticated user; the React app will redirect to the sign-in screen until a session is established.
+- Short-lived access tokens (15 minutes by default) are stored in memory and mirrored to `localStorage` only so the client can bootstrap a session on refresh.
+- Refresh tokens live in an `httpOnly` cookie that the server rotates whenever a user logs in, refreshes, or signs out—clearing the cookie in the browser immediately invalidates the session.
+- Logging out or running `npm run create-admin` increments the user’s `tokenVersion`, which automatically invalidates outstanding refresh tokens for that user.
+- When developing locally, keep the backend and frontend origins in sync (`CLIENT_ORIGIN`) so cookies flow correctly; mismatched origins block refresh requests.

 ### MongoDB Configuration